yegle/vim-reset/README.md

 Vim hardcoded `~/.vim` directory and `~/.vimrc` file in their source code which makes it hard to customize where you can load your VIM configurations.

+## do I need this?

+You may find `vim-reset` similar to [pathogen.vim]( https://github.com/tpope/vim-pathogen ).
+But they are different. `pathogen.vim` manages files _inside_ `runtimepath`, while `vim-reset` take care of your `runtimepath` directory.

+`vim-reset` is very useful if you need to maintain many different sets of vim configuration files, or you are using a shared account on a server with someone else.

+`vim-reset` makes it possible to share a complete `vimrc` directory to someone else with all plugins / syntax, not just `~/.vimrc`.

 ## how to use it?

 1. `git clone https://github.com/yegle/vim-reset`